harumuki/thorsten-hans.com/_posts/2017-02-23-standard-angular-pipes-and-ng-translate.md

 ```

-This works great when you want to set the language for your app once. **But it doesn’t work, if you want to change the language during runtime**.
+This works great when you want to set the language for your app once. **But it doesn't work, if you want to change the language during runtime**.

 ## Using ng-translate